zemingzhou30/scMAGCA/README.md

 --prediction_file: if save prediction file.
 Default: Yes.

 --ad_out: the output dim of discriminator.
-Default: 16 for CITE-Seq; 32 for SMAGE-Seq.
+Default: 16 for RNA+ADT datasets; 32 for RNA+ATAC datasets.

 --tol: the criterion to stop the model, which is a percentage of changed labels.
 Default: 0.001.